swapnil930/contact-manager-springboot/README.md

 ```bash
 https://spring.io/tools
 ```
 - Open the project: Once download all, open the project folder in an IDE like SpringToolSuite4 for eclips.
+- OR
+- Create project: Create new Spring starter project in spring tool.
-- :
+- Select defendancy:
+- 1. From SQL section choose 'MYSQL' and 'Spring data'.
+- 2. From web section choose 'Spring Web'.
+  3. From devloper tool section 'Sringboot dev tool' and 'Lambok'
+  4. click 'Next'